everlutionsk/navigation-bundle/README.md

 ### Create container and register items

-The simplest way to implement navigation items container is to extend `Everlution\Navigation\Container\MutableContainer` which provides predefined methods used internally within the bundle you need just to add the navigation items to the container.
+The simplest way to implement navigation items container is to extend `Everlution\Navigation\MutableContainer` which provides predefined methods used internally within the bundle you need just to add the navigation items to the container.